PLANNING FOR YOUR OVERLAND TRIP

 OVERNIGHT SPOTS

 We used “Tracks for Africa” in Africa.
 In Asia, the Middle East, India and Nepal we stayed outside villages or towns, but also used Truck stops or Fuels stations if we were unable to find a nice bush camp near a creek, a quarry, remote beach, or any other idyllic spot.
-Never drive too late as this way you may finish up at a truck stop or Fuel station.
-Currently in South America we always look up iOverlander where possible.

 WHAT IS IMPORTANT IN YOUR VEHICLE